 - If you hit another ball with your mallet, it is counted as a foul.

 Just like other games, croquet is having fouls that you can avoid to perform better and to win the game.
+Meanwhile, if you are fond of playing in online casinos, click the given link to find out the most trusted real money casino.

 - If you hit your ball twice, it is known as double-tap.
 It is a foul.